openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 float ofMap(float value, float inputMin, float inputMax, float outputMin, float outputMax, bool clamp = false)
 ```

 In the last discussion, we saw how by using `lerp`, any value between two points can be _linearly_ addressed as a value between 0 and 1.
 That's very convenient, and therefore the reason we build most of our arbitrary numerical ranges (`ofFloatColor`, for example) in the domain of 0 and 1.

-However, when dealing with real world problems, programmers run into domains **[mh: if you are going to be specific about the words domain and range, it would be worth an explanation.  it might not hurt to have a sentence or two about what a function is from a mathematical standpoint.  it could be useful for when you talk about more specific functions - like linear and affine mappings.]** of values that they wish to map to other ranges of values, neither of which are confined to 0 and 1.
-For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use **[mh: missing part of a sentence]** Surely, the way of doing that must involve a `lerp`, but it needs a little help:
+However, when dealing with real world problems, programmers run into domains of values that they wish to map to other ranges of values, neither of which are confined to 0 and 1.
+For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use a ```lerp``` by itself - the domain we care about isn't between 0 and 1.
+Surely, the way of doing that must involve a `lerp`, but it needs a little help.

 If we want to use the `lerp` function, we're aiming to get it to the range between 0 and 1.
 We can do that by knocking `inputMin` off the input `value` so that it starts at 0, then dividing by the size of the domain: $$x=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}$$
 Now that we've tamed the input domain to be between 0 and 1, we do the exact opposite to the output: `ofMap(value, inputMin, inputMax, outputMin, outputMax)` $=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}\cdot\left(\text{outputMax}-\text{outputMin}\right)+\text{outputMin}$

-**[mh: I'd suggest walking through this some numbers to convert from F to C or vice versa]**
+**//TODO: Example about converting f to c**

+**THIS SHOULD BE A FOOTNOTE Note on Mathspeak: ** In Mathematics, most of the problem solving is done by taking a bag of of inputs (sometimes called _the range_) and a bag of desired outcomes (called _the domain_), and connecting between them in some kind of way.
+Those connections are called _functions_.
+That's pretty much how you know functions: the function $f\left( x \right)=x^{2}$ takes the domain of every real number and maps it to the range of non-negative reals, in a way you know.

 #### Range Utilities
 ##### Clamping